-Pursuant to the requirements of the Securities Act, this Registration Statement has been signed by the following persons in the capacities and on the dates indicated:
+Pursuant to the requirements of the Securities Act, this Amendment No.1 to the Registration Statement on Form S-3 has been signed by the following persons in the capacities and on the dates indicated:

-Signature Title Date

-/s/ Leland F. Wilson President, Chief Executive Officer

-Leland F. Wilson and Director (Principal Executive May 5, 2008

-Officer)

-/s/ Mark B. Logan Chairman of the Board and

-Mark B. Logan Director May 5, 2008

-/s/ Timothy E. Morris Vice President of Finance and

-Timothy E. Morris Chief Financial Officer (Principal May 5, 2008

-Financial Officer)

-/s/ Lee B. Perry Vice President and Chief

-Lee B. Perry Accounting Officer (Principal May 5, 2008

-Accounting Officer)

-II-4
+Signature Title Date /s/ Leland F. Wilson Leland F. Wilson President, Chief Executive Officer and Director (Principal Executive Officer) May 23, 2008 /s/ Mark B. Logan Mark B. Logan Chairman of the Board and Director May 23, 2008 /s/ Timothy E. Morris Timothy E. Morris Vice President of Finance and Chief Financial Officer (Principal Financial Officer) May 23, 2008 /s/ Lee B. Perry Lee B. Perry Vice President and Chief Accounting Officer (Principal Accounting Officer) May 23, 2008 II-4